Biacna/travelminit_test_project/README.md

 - user should be able to register for a new account
 - user should be able to edit account info
 - user should easily search accommodations through the website
+- user should easily filter the search results to match the needs
 - user should be able to add an accomodation to favourites list
 - user should easily make a reservation
 - user should be able to easily book an accomodation